rownd/django/README.md

 further page refreshes.

 #### CSRF Protection
-By d efault CSRF protection is disabled on the two sign-in and sign-out routes provided by Rownd.
+By default CSRF protection is disabled on the two sign-in and sign-out routes provided by Rownd.
 If you would like to enable it on those endpoints, you must ensure all of your sites views contain the `csrftoken` cookie and update your settings to enable the CSRF protection.
 You can find more information on the `csrftoken` cookie [here](https://docs.djangoproject.com/en/4.2/ref/csrf/).